 Chinese traveller Fa hein mentioned about port Tamralipta, now known as Tamluk in South Bengal.
-In the 1st century AD Tamralipta, at a distance of 900 km was the nearest sea port from Lhasa.
+In the 1st century AD Tamralipta, at a distance of 900 km, was the nearest sea port from Lhasa.
 The connectivity from Lhasa was established through Chumbi Valley, Nathu La pass, Nathang, Zuluk and Kalimpong.
 Though this trade route was known as old silk route, silk was not the most treasured item traded on this route.
 Horses and tea were the two most important items traded, so the Chinese often referred the route as Dianzang chama gudao meaning ancient road of tea & horses between Yunnan, Tibet and India.
 Part of the old stone paved road is still visible on the Nathang to Zuluk sector near Lungthung.
-In the aftermath of Sino- Indian conflict the entry at Nathu La pass was closed to reopen again in 2006.
+In the aftermath of Sino- Indian conflict, the entry at Nathu La pass was closed until 2006.

 Planning the trip

 Four of us, the Mallicks and Sarkars finalised the itinerary with the help of Ms Sachitra Subba of Sikkim House, Salt Lake, Kolkata.
 We decided to travel the silk route via Gangtok instead of Rongli, because the permit to visit Nathu La pass can be obtained only from Gangtok.
 The final itinerary was as follows-

 Day 1: Gangtok: stay at hotel Mount Jopuno

 Day 2: Nathang via Tsomgo, Nathu La, Baba Mandir, Kupup.
 Accommodation at Sonam home stay